Rodrigo-Morant/Rodrigo-Morant/README.md

 Data scientist
 --------------

-I'm a recent graduate of the Big Data Analytics Master program.
-Even though I started as a phisycist, I fell in love with data during my last year project at the university.
-Right now, I'm trying to improve my skills and never stop learning.
+👋 Hi there!
+I'm an AI engineer with a background in physics and a passion for solving complex problems through data and machine learning.
+I hold a Master's degree in Big Data Analytics, and my journey into AI began during my physics thesis, where I discovered the power of data-driven science.

+🧠 Since then, I've worked on a range of projects—from optimizing nuclear fusion systems and ship power plants to detecting structural anomalies in offshore wind turbines and applying deep learning to satellite imagery.
+My toolbox includes Deep Learning, Reinforcement Learning, Surrogate Modeling, and Simulation techniques, with hands-on experience using PyTorch, TensorFlow, OpenMC, Geant4, and FEM frameworks like Kratos and FEniCS.

+🚀 I'm always exploring new ways to grow, collaborate, and build smarter, more efficient systems.
+Let’s connect and build something awesome!

 * 🌍  I'm based in Valencia, Spain.
 * ✉️  You can contact me at [morantnrodrigo@gmail.com](mailto:morantnrodrigo@gmail.com)
-* 🧠  I'm learning Advanced SQL and Django.
+* 🧠  Currently working in a Medical Imaging project using diffusion models.
-* 🤝  I'm open to collaborating on Almost any ML Python project
+* 🤝  I'm open to collaborating in almost any ML and DL Python project
 * ⚡  I need a library in my house, otherwise books are going to end me.

 <a href="https://www.github.com/Rodrigo-Morant" target="_blank" rel="noreferrer"><img